RoofAlan/X-TUI/doc.md

 5. Always check return values for error handling
 6. Use `snprintf` instead of `sprintf` to prevent buffer overflows
 7. User can cancel most operations with ESC key
+8. Remember to call `show_cursor()` after hiding it to restore normal terminal behavior